La Piscine (film): Production

-The filming began August 19 and finished October 19, 1968.
+The filming began 19 August and finished 19 October 1968.
 French designer André Courrèges created many custom pieces for the film, such as the swimsuits worn by Schneider and Birkin.
-It was the first of the nine films Delon and director Jacques Deray made together, and the only one the star didn't produce.
-It also marked the onscreen reunion of a 60's 'couple mythique' Alain Delon and Romy Schneider.
+It was the first of the nine films Delon and director Jacques Deray made together, and the only one the star did not produce.
+It also marked the onscreen reunion of a 1960s 'couple mythique' Alain Delon and Romy Schneider.
 Schneider had dramatically broken up with Delon two years earlier and married German director and actor Harry Meyen in Berlin.
 She had a child, but Delon never truly let go.
 He began pursuing her again soon after their split, attempting to reconcile despite her new life.
-His determination was evident when he insisted on her being cast in the film, even threatening to quit if she wasn't included—despite producer’s misgivings.
+His determination was evident when he insisted on her being cast in the film, even threatening to quit if she was not included—despite producer's misgivings.
 During and after filming, Delon continued his relentless pursuit, and though Schneider repeatedly refused, their undeniable emotional connection translated into palpable on-screen chemistry.
 His efforts to win her back persisted long after the film, spanning much of her life and adding an emotional depth to their real and cinematic legacy.

 It was during the making of this film that the Marković affair broke out.
-The body of Stevan Marković, Delon's bodyguard, was discovered in a public dump in the village of Élancourt, Yvelines, on October 1, 1968.
+The body of Stevan Marković, Delon's bodyguard, was discovered in a public dump in the village of Élancourt, Yvelines, on 1 October 1968.